This blog post is part of a comprehensive article series designed to help business owners and non-technical users grow online using WordPress.

 (WordPress.org languages)

-If you compare searches for WordPress to other CMS platforms, WordPress gets searched 5 x more than Joomla and 9x more than Drupal.
+If you compare searches for WordPress to other CMS platforms, WordPress is searched 5 x more than Joomla and 9x more than Drupal.

-According to WordPress’ own “State of the Word” 2014 survey, one quarter of all users who responded to the survey stated that they make a full-time living off the WordPress CMS.
-An earlier survey conducted by WordPress (2012) also found that the median hourly rate of WordPress projects is US$50.
+According to WordPress’ own “State of the Word” 2014 survey, one quarter of all WP users who participated in the survey stated that they make a full-time living off the WordPress CMS.
+An earlier survey conducted by WordPress (2012) also found that the average hourly rate of WordPress projects is US$50.

-As you can clearly see, there is no end in sight for how much further WordPress can continue to grow and dominate in the CMS market.
+As you can see from the information presented above, there is no end in sight for how much further WordPress can continue to dominate the CMS market.

-In other articles, we will explore the following areas in detail:
+In other articles, we will address the following areas of WordPress:

-- Why WordPress is the best option when it comes to choosing a platform for growing your business online,
+- Why WordPress is an ideal platform to grow your small business online,

-- Over fifty compelling reasons why you should choose WordPress for your website or blog, including a detailed review of the unique benefits, features, and advantages of using WordPress,
+- Over fifty compelling reasons why you should choose WordPress for your business website or blog, including a comprehensive breakdown of the benefits, features, and advantages of using the WordPress platform,

-- How to generate more traffic to your site, get more leads and subscribers, and sell more products and services with WordPress.
+- How to drive targeted traffic, increase conversions, and how to sell more products and services with WordPress.

-- Plus, we’ll be regularly posting many ”how to” tutorials and examples of how to use WordPress to grow your business online, and save thousands of dollars on web development and website design costs.
+- Plus, we’ll be regularly posting loads of ”how to” tutorials and examples on how to use WordPress to grow your business online, while also saving thousands of dollars on the costs of website development and website design.

 Subscribe below & receive 101+ useful WordPress tips that will help grow your business online faster ...